 How Do They Work?

-Drill work with these balls reinforces 3 critical aspects of the swing:
+Drill work with hitting plyos reinforces 3 critical aspects of the swing:

-- Strong point of contact.
-Hitters who do not deliver the barrel with force get physical feedback to strength their point of contact.
+- Strong point of contact – Hitters who do not deliver the barrel with force get physical feedback on their strength at point of contact.